The Japanese Bath

 The entrance to baths are often marked by “noren” curtains; blue for male and red for female.
 Most baths require you to take of your shoes or slippers before entering.
 Sometimes accommodations switch baths, the bath that is for men in the evening may be for women the next morning, so confirm the correct one before entering.

-There are a multitude of styles of baths including indoor and outdoor.
+There is a multitude of styles of baths including indoor and outdoor.
 The washing area and bathing areas are separate.
 Clean yourself in the washing area and soak in the bathing area.

 How to Bathe

-The very essence of the bathing routine is as below for both hot spring and public baths.
+The very essence of the bathing routine is as below for both hot springs and public baths.